tracy-git123/tracy-git123.github.io/projects/netflix.md

 <img width="500px" class="img-fluid" src="../img/netflix_genres.png">

 Here I pulled the 27 genre categories used on the IMDB and categorised every title on my list into a primary genre and secondary genre where necessary.
-One title represents a unique TV show or Movie title. <\b> My top 5 favourite genres were Comedy, Documentary, Drama, Game-shows, with Thrillers, Crime, and Animation tied for fifth place.
+One title represents a unique TV show or Movie title.
+My top 5 favourite genres were Comedy, Documentary, Drama, Game-shows, with Thrillers, Crime, and Animation tied for fifth place.

 ### 🍿 Binge-watching